Renault Megane hatchback (2016-2022) - MPG, running costs & CO2

-After the first year's CO2-based road tax (generally included in the on-the-road price), all Renault Meganes cost the standard rate in annual VED (tax), while insurance groups span from 17 to 22 out of 50.
+After the first year's CO2-based road tax (generally included in the on-the-road price), petrol and diesel Renault Meganes cost the standard rate in annual VED (road tax), while the E-Tech gets a discount of around £10 per year.
+Insurance groups span from 17 to 22 out of 50.

 Renault lengthened its standard warranty at the end of 2019, so the Megane is covered by a five-year/100,000 mile warranty.
 This stacks up well against rivals, beating the three years of cover offered with the Ford Focus and Volkswagen Golf, while matching the Hyundai i30 and Toyota Corolla's five years of cover.
 Renault also includes three years of roadside assistance.

 The Renault Megane requires a service every year or 12,000 miles, and Renault offers affordable service plans for all its cars.
 Its EasyLife Pack covers servicing for three years (or 30,000 miles, whichever comes first) for £300, but is not transferable if you sell the car.